Does Private Health Insurance Cover Varicose Veins?

 Below is a breakdown of the estimated out-of-pocket costs you might expect from The Vein Institute:

-• Varicose vein treatment: One session with a vein doctor, who will perform the recommended treatment: Endovenous Therapy, Radiofrequency Therapy or Medical Superglue.
+- Varicose vein treatment: One session with a vein doctor, who will perform the recommended treatment.
 You may need 2-5 follow-up Sclerotherapy sessions with a Phlebologist to treat smaller veins surrounding the affected area.
-A post-care plan including compression stockings. $500 – $3,000 (per leg)
+You’ll also need to follow a post-care plan including compression stockings. $500 – $3,000 (per leg)

-Except for the smaller spider veins (which are considered cosmetic) all rebates are claimable through Medicare.
-In Australia, the Medicare Safety Net reimburses eligible patients once a threshold has been reached.
+Except for the smaller spider veins (which are considered cosmetic), you can claim all rebates through Medicare.
+In Australia, the Medicare Safety Net reimburses eligible patients once they’ve reached their threshold.

 Seek specialist advice

 The doctors at The Vein Institute specialise in varicose vein treatment.
 We offer patients a comprehensive treatment program to treat varicose veins with non-surgical laser treatment techniques.
-To book a consultation and discuss our treatment program, call 13 VEINS (that’s 13 83467).
+To book a consultation and discuss our treatment program, call 0420 102 637.
 Or, enquire via the Contact Us page.